This leaflet aims to help you and your family understand more about your cancer treatment.

 Your planning scan

 In order to plan your treatment you will have a planning CT scan.
-This is done on a machine called a CT Simulator, shown here.
-This is a CT scanner that allows the images to be sent to the radiotherapy computer planning system.
+This is done on a machine called a CT Scanner, shown here in the photograph.
+It allows the images from the scan to be sent to the radiotherapy computer planning system.

 Planning scans are not diagnostic examinations and will not be reported on.

 The scan will be taken with you lying in the same position as for your treatment.
 The radiographers will draw some marks onto your skin, to be used as a reference for your treatment.
-You will then be scanned, which will only take a few minutes and at the end of the scan these marks will be replaced by permanent marks (tattoo), please see the picture below.
+You will then be scanned, which will only take a few minutes.

 These permanent marks help us to ensure that you are in the same position each day.
 It also means that you can wash without worrying about your marks coming off.

-Following the scan the radiographers will give you the time of your first appointment on the treatment machine.
-This is most likely to be a couple of weeks after your planning visit.
-The radiographers will talk to you about any further appointments you have.
+Before you leave the department, the radiographers will give you the time of your first appointment on the treatment machine.
+This is most likely to be a couple of weeks after your planning visit(s).
+The radiographers will talk to you about any future appointments you may have.

 Having your treatment

-When you arrive for your treatment you should go to the radiotherapy reception desk at the entrance of the radiotherapy department.
-On the first occasion you will be given all your appointments and be escorted to the waiting area for your machine.
+When you arrive for your treatment you should go to the radiotherapy main reception desk at the entrance of the radiotherapy department.
+On the first occasion you will be given a list of all your appointments and be escorted to the waiting area for your machine.

 The radiographers will explain what will happen, including your bowel and bladder preparation and answer any questions that you may have.